rakshith0609/rakshith-vsd_hdp/README.md

 ### Loop and Generate Constructs
 - Loops are used to reduce the size of the RTL code in any complex situation.
-- Generate blocks are used to instantiate modules large number of times in other words, it replicates hardware.
+- Generate blocks are used to instantiate modules many times, in other words, it replicates hardware.

 ### 1 x 8 Demux using for statements
 - Simulation